How much does Wegovy cost without insurance?

 As a newly approved weight loss medication, Medicaid programs are playing catch up when it comes to Wegovy coverage, and not all state programs cover it at the time of publication.
 Check your plan’s formulary or contact your state Medicaid agency to see if Wegovy is covered.
 If Wegovy is covered, your Medicaid plan may require prior authorization.

-While the starting doses of the two medications are the same, Wegovy is available in higher maximum doses than Ozempic, and clinical trials demonstrating the effectiveness of Wegovy for weight loss showed that the higher doses resulted in significantly more weight loss, making it the better option for people with obesity.
+While the starting doses of the two medications are the same, Wegovy is available in higher maximum doses than Ozempic, and clinical trials demonstrating the effectiveness of Wegovy for weight loss showed that Wegovy resulted in significantly more weight loss in combination with lifestyle changes.
 Since both medications are started at the same lower doses and slowly titrated up as your body learns to tolerate the medication, a healthcare provider could choose to start with Ozempic and switch to Wegovy down the line if you need a higher dose.

 If you also have type 2 diabetes, you may qualify for the Novo Nordisk Patient Assistance Program (PAP), which provides Ozempic and other diabetes medications for free.
 To qualify for the PAP, you must be a US citizen or legal resident with a total household income at or below 400% of the federal poverty line with no private insurance or health coverage through a federal, state, or government program.
 You will need to work with your healthcare provider to complete the application and submit it for approval.

-Novo Nordisk also offers an Ozempic Savings Card, which can bring the cost of Ozempic down by $150 for a one-month prescription, $300 for a two-month prescription, and $450 for a three-month prescription.
-Similar to the Wegovy Savings card, you must have private or commercial insurance and meet certain eligibility requirements to qualify.
+Novo Nordisk also offers an Ozempic Savings Card, which can bring the cost of Ozempic down by $150 for a 1-month prescription, $300 for a 2-month prescription, and $450 for a 3-month prescription.
+Similar to the Wegovy Savings Card, you must have private or commercial insurance and meet certain eligibility requirements to qualify.

-The bottom line: Both Wegovy and Ozempic can lead to weight loss, but because Wegovy is FDA-approved for chronic weight management, it is more likely to be covered by insurance than Ozempic if you don’t have diabetes.
+Bottom line: Both Wegovy and Ozempic can lead to weight loss, but because Wegovy is FDA-approved for chronic weight management, it is more likely to be covered by insurance than Ozempic if you don’t have diabetes.
 Because neither drug has a generic version, they have high retail prices.
-Novo Nordisk, the manufacturer of both drugs, offers savings programs that can bring down the cost of Wegovy and Ozempic.
+Novo Nordisk, the manufacturer of both drugs, offers savings programs that can bring down the cost of both semaglutide drugs

 How to get Wegovy

-As a prescription drug, you will need a doctor’s prescription to get Wegovy.
-You can schedule an appointment with your healthcare provider to see about getting a prescription for Wegovy.
+As a prescription drug, you will need an Rx from a healthcare provider to get Wegovy.
+You can schedule an appointment with your provider to see about getting a prescription for Wegovy.

 Saxenda Important Safety Information: Read more about serious warnings and safety info.